godaddy/godaddy.github.io/_posts/2018-11-20-developer-view-oozie-vs-airflow.md

 ### Airflow

-Apache Airflow is another workflow scheduler which also uses DAGs.
+[Apache Airflow](https://github.com/apache/incubator-airflow) is another workflow scheduler which also uses DAGs.
-It’s an open source project written in python (https://github.com/apache/Oozie).
+It's an open source project written in python.
 Some of the features in Airflow are:
 * Operators, which are job tasks similar to actions in Oozie.
 * Hooks to connect to various databases.